 The bestselling author of The Organized Mind explains and debunks statistics in the information age

 We live in a world of information overload.
 Facts and figures on absolutely everything are at our fingertips, but are too often biased, distorted, or outright lies.
 From unemployment figures to voting polls, IQ tests to divorce rates, we're bombarded by seemingly plausible statistics on how people live and what they think.
+In a world where anyone can become an expert at the click of a button, being able to see through the tricks played with statistics is more necessary than ever before.
 Daniel Levitin teaches us how to effectively ask ourselves: can we really know that?
 And how do they know that?

-In this eye-opening, accessible guide filled with fascinating examples and practical takeaways, acclaimed neuroscientist Daniel Levitin shows us how learning to understand statistics will enable you to make better, smarter judgements on the world around you.
+In this eye-opening, entertaining and accessible guide filled with fascinating examples and practical takeaways, acclaimed neuroscientist Daniel Levitin shows us how learning to understand statistics will enable you to make quicker, better-informed decisions to simplify your life.

 Daniel Levitin's field guide is a critical thinking primer for our shrill, data-drenched age.
 From the way averages befuddle to the logical fallacies that sneak by us, every page is enlightening

 Dan Levitin has more insights per page than any other neuroscientist I know

 The world is awash with data, but not always with accurate information.
 A Field Guide to Lies does a terrific job of illustrating the difference between the two with precision-and delightful good humour

 Valuable tools for anyone willing to evaluate claims and get to the truth of the matter

 Just as Strunk and White taught us how to communicate better, the Field Guide to Lies is an indispensable guide to thinking better.